niskhakov/fabric-samples/batchapi/readme.md

 ## First Steps

-- `make / make start-network`
-- `make cli` <- you will be in cli docker container
-- `make cli-init` <- install and instantiate test chaincode
+- `make / make start` <- run network and install example chaincode
-- `make cli-batch` <- invoke and query batch methods
+- `cd app` <- go to node app
+- `nvm use` <- if you have nvm (node version manager) installed, it will download specific node version to make node app running, if you haven't nvm, please use node version provided in `.nvmrc` file
+- `npm install` - install dependencies
+- `node enrollAdmin.js && node registerUser.js` - to fill wallet with credentials
-- `make stress` <- run stress test scenario with putting, getting, deleting up to 10000 elements
+- `node invoke.js` <- run stress test scenario with putting, getting, deleting elements

 ## More Advanced
-Files: `cli_stressGet.sh`, `cli_stressPut.sh`, `cli_stressDel.sh` contain logic of invoking chaincode BatchAPI mathods with provided params, such as number of keys, random seed, verbosity, not using batch api, and using private collections.
+Files: `cli_stressGet.sh`, `cli_stressPut.sh`, `cli_stressDel.sh` contain logic of invoking chaincode BatchAPI methods via CLI with provided params, such as number of keys, random seed, verbosity, not using batch api, and using private collections.
 See `--help`.

 If you want to see used in chaincode keys and params, use `-v` flag to get this information.